ericoporto/ags-manual-wiki/Dictionary.md

 **Sort style** defines whether items are stored sorted or unsorted.
 The unsorted containers are commonly somewhat faster to search in, but the items will be stored in an undefined order.

 **Compare style** determines whether string keys are compared as case sensitive or case insensitive.
 For example, in case-sensitive dictionary strings "Parameter" and "parameter" will be seen as two different keys, but in case-insensitive they will be seen as identical.
-Compare style affects both key uniqueness and sorting.
+Compare style defines both key uniqueness and sorting.

-At the moment dictionary itself does not let you see access all of its internal data at once directly, but has [GetKeysAsArray](Dictionary#getkeysasarray) and [GetValuesAsArray](Dictionary#getvaluesasarray) functions that will write all items to a dynamic array, which you may parse, print, and otherwise use as you see fit.
+At the moment a dictionary itself does not let you see access all of its internal data at once directly, but has [GetKeysAsArray](Dictionary#getkeysasarray) and [GetValuesAsArray](Dictionary#getvaluesasarray) functions that will write all items to a dynamic array, which you may parse, print, and otherwise use as you see fit.
 The order of items in these arrays will be matching one inside the dictionary, hence if the dictionary was sorted the array will be sorted as well.

 To summarize, dictionaries make convenient storage for key/value pairs.
 If you do not need pairs but rather a sequence of unique values - then look for [Set](Set).